-Each team will be assigned a three-digit number that will be used to identify each team without revealing their law school or state throughout the competition.
-Advocates will name themselves "NAME - Team #," and witnesses will name themselves "WITNESS NAME - Team #."
-Trial technicians will name themselves "Trial Technician - Team #."
+Each team will be assigned a new three-digit number that will be used to identify each team without revealing their law school or state throughout the competition.
+Judges will know the numbers of the teams they will be scoring beforehand, but students should be prepared to remind them of their numbers if asked.